userfrosting/learn/03.installation/01.environment/01.native/docs.md

 If you only see `composer` and `wikimedia` subdirectories after running `composer install`, then you may need to delete the `composer.lock` file and run `composer install` again.

-## Run the installer

-You're almost done!
-We now have the base code and the php dependencies.
-The remaining steps are to set up the **database**, create the first **user** and install the third-party **assets**.
-Luckily, at this point, **Bakery** is here to help!

 ### Set up the database

 Before installing, you'll need to create a database and database user account.
 Consult your database documentation for more details.
 If you use _phpmyadmin_ or a similar tool, you can create your database and database user through their interface.
 Otherwise, you can do it via the command line.

 >>>>> "Database user account" and "UserFrosting user account" are not the same thing.
 The "database user account" is independent of UserFrosting.
 See your database technology's documentation for information on creating a database user.
 Make sure that your database user has all read and write permissions for your database.

-### Bake installer

->>>>> We are currently getting reports of problems when running `bakery bake` on Windows due to a [problem with the target path](https://github.com/userfrosting/UserFrosting/issues/742) in npm.
-If you run into a node/npm error when running `bake`, try running `npm install` directly from within the `build/` directory and then rerunning `bake`.

-This step will finish the installation and create your first UserFrosting account.
+## Run the installer

+You're almost done!
+We now have the base code and the php dependencies.
+The remaining steps are to set up the **database** credentials, create the first **user** and install the third-party **assets**.
+Luckily, at this point, **Bakery** is here to help!
 Again, in the main project directory where you cloned UserFrosting, run:

 ```bash
 $ php bakery bake